digbmc/command-line/sections/data.md

 These commands print out the very first (the "head") and very last (the "tail") sections of the file, respectively.

-### Interlude for Jojo's favorite command line feature: tab completion.
+### Interlude for a super useful command line feature: tab completion.

 When you are navigating in the command line, typing folder and file names can seem to go against the promise of easier communication with your computer.
 Here comes `tab` completion, stage right!